nextcloud/documentation/admin_manual/configuration_mail.rst

   If the SMTP server only accepts secure connections you can choose between the following two variants:

-  :ssl -
+  ssl: A secure connection will be initiated using the outdated SMTPS protocol
-    A secure connection will be initiated using the outdated SMTPS protocol which uses the port 465/tcp.
+          which uses the port 465/tcp.

     "mail_smtphost"     => "smtp.server.dom:465",
     "mail_smtpsecure"   => 'ssl',

-  :tls -
+  tls - A secure connection will be initiated using the STARTTLS protocol which
-    A secure connection will be initiated using the STARTTLS protocol which uses the default port 25/tcp.
+        uses the default port 25/tcp.

     "mail_smtphost"     => "smtp.server.dom",
     "mail_smtpsecure"   => 'tls',